Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt

 This dynamic is different from traditional consumption.
 When a person goes to a store and buys something, the expense is usually perceived as an event.
 There is a decision, a payment, and a clear sense that money has gone out.
 With subscriptions, spending becomes a flow.
 It renews without requiring new reflection, appears on the card or bank account as part of the routine, and is often noticed only when the reader reviews the statement more carefully.

-This context matters because it shows that the problem is not only the existence of subscriptions.
+This context matters because the problem is not only the existence of subscriptions.
 Subscriptions can be useful, convenient, and even cheaper when they replace necessary services.
 The structural point is different: when recurring billing becomes the dominant model of consumption, income begins to leave in small installments before the family consciously decides what it wants to preserve.
 Spending stops depending on a new choice and starts depending on inertia.

 In real life, this pattern appears in streaming, digital storage, fitness apps, delivery services, software, shopping clubs, children’s subscriptions, music plans, education platforms, work tools, additional insurance, digital benefits, and small services that seemed cheap at the moment of signup.
 None of them, individually, seems to explain the absence of savings.
 But together, they reduce the residual margin.